javigose/PowerBI-Projects/README.md

 # PowerBI-Projects

 ### Repository description:
-Here you can find a list with all the projects building using the platform PowerBI
+Here you can find a list of all the projects I’ve built using the PowerBI platform

 ### Hard Skills: